netonjm/ClippySharp/README.md

 # ClippySharp

-Add Clippy to any xam.mac application for instant nostalgia.
+Add Clippy to any Xamarin.Mac (in the future it will support other UI toolkits) application for instant nostalgia.

 <img src="https://raw.githubusercontent.com/netonjm/ClippySharp/master/images/clippysharp.gif" width="300">

 Usage: Setup
 ------------